 This can be particularly useful in a situation where an employee has performed well in certain areas, but you need to discuss where they can improve in others.
 The “no sandwich” technique – in which you present a negative surrounded by two positives – can work brilliantly with this method, as it will help you to highlight their strengths and make them feel more confident that they can improve on their weaknesses.

 When you’re using these phrases and performance review examples, you can’t assume that they will be 100% effective simply because they’re recommended during feedback.
-As this article mentioned earlier, you have to set yourself up for success, which also means understanding what comments you need to avoid for an effective performance review.
-While this can vary from business to business, the following list will help you to steer your performance review in the right direction for overall team productivity.
+Understanding what comments you need to avoid is equally important for an effective performance review.

 Passive Voice

-When you use the active voice during feedback, you’re saying that the person you’re talking about performed an action, and you’re centering the person.
-However, with the passive voice, you’re saying that the action was performed by that person, and you’re making the sentence about the action.
+When you use the active voice during feedback, you’re centering the person.
+With the passive voice, you’re making the sentence about the action – not the person who performed it.

 Active Voice: “Lea saved the company $200,000 by identifying inefficiencies in the payroll system”